 This post includes affiliate links.

-When you learn how to crochet the Magic Circle you will be gain a very important skill.
+When you learn how to crochet the Magic Circle you gain a very important skill.
 Your crochet projects will look neater and more elegant when using this magic circle over a chain with its ends connected with a slip stitch as you can close the hole in the middle more tightly.

 The Magic Circle Tutorial is part of a “How to Crochet Beginner Guide Series”.
 You can find all of the Basic Crochet Stitches in my Basic Crochet 101 page.